aubchahid/challenge/README.md

      ```bash
      npm run dev

+### Note
+All the logging for the action on Users or Groups has made via the observers

 ### What to Do If I Have More Time?
 #### Improve Project Structure for Better Maintainability